San Francisco Opera Center Adler Fellows, Sopranos Julie Adams and Amina Edris

 San Francisco Opera has trained future opera stars since its 1954-55 season, and 2016 is no exception.
 San Francisco Opera Center Director Sheri Greenawald announced 12 exceptional artists as recipients of the Adler Fellowship, selected from participants in the Merola Opera Program.

-The 2016 Adler Fellows: sopranos Julie Adams (Burbank, California), Amina Edris (Christchurch, New Zealand) and Toni Marie Palmertree (Fleetwood, Pennsylvania); mezzo-sopranos Zanda Švēde (Valmiera, Latvia) and Nian Wang (Nanjing, China); tenor Pene Pati (Auckland, New Zealand); baritone Edward Nelson (Santa Clarita, California); bass-baritones Matthew Stump (Goshen, Indiana) and Brad Walker (Lake Zurich, Illinois); and bass Anthony Reed (Alexandria, Minnesota).
+The newest Adler Fellows: sopranos Julie Adams (Burbank, California), Amina Edris (Christchurch, New Zealand) and Toni Marie Palmertree (Fleetwood, Pennsylvania); mezzo-sopranos Zanda Švēde (Valmiera, Latvia) and Nian Wang (Nanjing, China); tenor Pene Pati (Auckland, New Zealand); baritone Edward Nelson (Santa Clarita, California); bass-baritones Matthew Stump (Goshen, Indiana) and Brad Walker (Lake Zurich, Illinois); and bass Anthony Reed (Alexandria, Minnesota).
 Two pianists selected for Apprentice Coach Fellowships are Ron Michael-Greenberg (Montreal, Canada) and Noah Lindquist (Brooklyn, New York).

 Soprano Toni Marie Palmertree

 Pianist Ron Michael-Greenberg

 Tenor Pene Pati

 Bass-baritone Brad Walker